Locality in Residuated-Lattice Structures: Preliminaries

 There are two subclasses of models that are important for our investigation.
 The first are the witnessed models. \begin{defi} We say that a model $(A,M)$ is $\exists$\textit{-witnessed} iff for all formulas $\exists x\phi(x)$ there is an element $m\in M$ for which $\phi(m)$ achieves the value of the supremum, i.e. $||\exists x\phi(x)||^M=||\phi(m)||^M$.
-We define $\forall$-witnessing similarly and say that $M$ is \textit{witnessed} when it is both $\exists$ and $\forall$-witnessed. \end{defi} \begin{rem} In the case of finite models $\exists$ and $\forall$ essentially become shorthand for strings of $\land$ and $\lor$ and thus whether a model is witnessed is determined by their behaviour.
-In particular, finite models defined over linear algebras are always witnessed, and as a partial converse if \textit{every} $\CP$-model over an algebra $A$ is witnessed then $A$ is linear. \end{rem}
+We define $\forall$-\emph{witnessing} similarly and say that $M$ is \textit{witnessed} when it is both $\exists$ and $\forall$-witnessed. \end{defi} \begin{rem} In the case of finite models $\exists$ and $\forall$ essentially become shorthand for strings of $\land$ and $\lor$ and thus whether a model is witnessed is determined by their behaviour.
+In particular, finite models defined over linearly ordered algebras (chains) are always witnessed.
+Conversely, if \textit{every} (finite) $\CP$-model over an algebra $A$ is witnessed then $A$ is a chain. \end{rem}

 The second are the standard expansions of models where we add fresh relation symbols to our language and whose intended interpretation are the truth values of the algebra.
 This lets us introduce syntactic truth constants at the predicate language level rather than in the algebraic signature. \begin{defi} Let $A$ be a well-connected residuated lattice and $\CP$ a predicate language.
 We expand the language $\CP$ to one containing a $0$-ary relation symbol for each element $a\in A$, i.e. $\CP^\ast:=\CP\cup A$.
 For each $\CP$-model $M$ defined over $A$ its \textit{standard expansion} $M^\ast$ is the $\CP^\ast$-model for which $||a||^M=a$ for all $a\in A$. \end{defi} \begin{rem} A common proof strategy in many-valued model theory is to work with the standard expansions of models before pulling the results back to the $\CP$-reducts.
 This naturally requires a bridge result between the behaviour of a model and its standard expansion.
-The first and most basic is simply that for any $\CP$-formula $\phi(\bar{x})$ and $\bar{m}\in M$ $||\phi(\bar{m})||^M=||\phi(\bar{m})||^{M^\ast}$.
-For this reason we usually suppress reference to the standard expansion in the $||-||$ notation.
-The second we use frequently is that $M\isom_k N$ iff $M^\ast\isom_k N^\ast$ which follows simply by the observation that any $\CP$ back-\&-forth system for $M$ and $N$ is immediately also a $\CP^\ast$ system from $M^\ast$ and $N^\ast$ and vice versa. \end{rem}
+The first and most basic is simply that for any $\CP$-formula $\phi(\bar{x})$ and $\bar{m}\in M\ ||\phi(\bar{m})||^M=||\phi(\bar{m})||^{M^\ast}$.
+For this reason we usually suppress reference to the standard expansion in the $||-||$ notation. \end{rem}